ilhambo/.comDocumentation/SetUp/visualstudio.md

 If you haven't already, clone your development site to your local machine.
 Make sure you've also restored your content from your umbraco.io site, which will create the local database you'll need to run your site locally.
 See the [Working Local documentation](working-local.md) for details on how to do this if you haven't alredy.

 - Copy your site files and folders into the project folder you just created
+-   * Include the /.git folder
+- Check the *Show all files* option in Visual Studio
-  * _Note:_ not all folders should be addded to the project as with any other Umbraco project you generally will include:
+- Include all folders and files your project reqires to function when deployed and save.  _Note:_ not all folders should be addded to the project as with any other Umbraco project you generally will include:
   * /App_Code
   * /App_Plugins
   * /Config